Updated: Mar 3

 The product backlog is a prioritized list of the baseline requirements.
-These requirements determine the work needed in order to deliver a potentially shippable product increment.
-These include functional requirements (customer/business), as well as technical requirements generated by the development team.
+These requirements determine the work needed to deliver a potentially shippable product increment.
+These include functional requirements (customer/business) and technical requirements generated by the development team.

 In Agile, the product backlog does not contain the entire specification needed for the project (Why should we waste time creating documentation that most likely will change soon?), Instead, it is used as a "Living Document" continuously evolving.
-The Product Owner has the main responsibility for its content, validity, and prioritization.
+The Product Owner is primarily responsible for its content, validity, and prioritization.

 Common Product Backlog Items (PBI)